 How does it work?

-At the Atelier Sarkissian in Paris, singing and vocal‑technique lessons are based on the Sarkissian Method®, the first cognitive vocal technique for spoken and sung voice.
-By working with the method’s central educational tool, the Balance Triangle®, each student learns to connect creative thinking (intention, imaginative content) with technical thinking (physical executive mechanisms), which naturally turns every lesson into genuine cognitive stimulation.
-The voice becomes a tool for reaching precise goals while strengthening attention, memory, organisation and creativity.
+At the Atelier Sarkissian in Paris, singing and vocal‑technique lessons are based on the Sarkissian Method®, the first cognitive vocal technique for spoken and sung voice, created by lyric mezzo‑soprano and pedagogue Mariam Sarkissian.
+Working with the method’s central educational tool, the Balance Triangle®, each student learns to connect creative thought (artistic intention, text, imagery) with technical thought (concrete physical mechanisms), which naturally turns every lesson into genuine cognitive stimulation.
+In a context where screens and AI accelerate work, learning and communication, the voice becomes a precise, embodied tool for reaching goals while strengthening attention, memory, organisation and creativity.

 For whom?